Criminal Defense Attorney Wellington, FL

 - Record sealing and expungement

-How Attorney Brian Gabriel Approaches Wellington Criminal Defense Cases
+How Brian Gabriel Approaches Wellington Criminal Defense Cases

 Every criminal case involves a set of facts that must be examined before any defense strategy is formed.
 Mr. Gabriel begins by reviewing how and why the arrest occurred, whether law enforcement followed proper procedures, whether any constitutional rights were violated, and what evidence the prosecution is likely to rely on.
 He identifies suppression issues, challenges unlawful searches or arrests, and investigates the circumstances of the case independently.